egeorjon/GoLyat/README.md

 Three areas of the blog can be configured with widgets

-* The homepage itself,
+* The homepage itself: the whole home page can be configured with widget
-* The bottom area of the posts,
+* The bottom area of the posts: all the blocks displayed at the bottom of the posts
-* The footer
+* The footer: the whole footer can be configured with widget

 Configure means choose what you want to display, by selecting widgets.
 The possible widgets are